-The original structure that stood on the site was a hall-house built in the 1200s, possibly by Dougall MacSween, lord of Knapdale.
+The original structure that stood on the site was a hall-house built in the 1200s, possibly by Dougall MacSween, Lord of Knapdale.
 Dougall had a similar hall-house across the Kilbrannan sound at Skipness and the similarities of the two structures have led many to believe the one at Lochranza was his construction.

-It is also possible the original hall-house was constructed by Walter Stewart, Earl of Menteith, who was given the lands of the MacSweens by King Alexander III sometime after 1262.
+In the latter part of the 16th century, the Montgomeries modernized the castle from the hall-house into the L-plan tower house that you can see today.
 Oliver Cromwell’s troops held the castle in the 1650s following the Battle of Dunbar and by 1705 it was in the possession of the Hamilton family before it fell into disuse in the late 18th century.

 Type: Hall-house (13th century); Tower house (16th century)